EugeneZmeuk/questdb.io/docs/reference/api/influxdb-line-protocol.md

 tracking,obj=VLCC\ STEPHANIE gh="9v1s8hm7wpkssv1h",ts1=10000t 1000000000
 ```

-It is possible to populate _designated_ timestamp using `fieldset`, although this is not recommended.
+It is possible to populate _designated_ timestamp using `columnset`, although this is not recommended.
 Let's see
 how this works in practice.
 Assuming table:

 ```sql